My friend had her dog stitched up by a vet recently. She was told there were some issues with the stitching and she needed to come back in two weeks.

 In most cases, stitches are long enough to encourage tissue recovery.

-Therefore, whether your dog had staples or absorbable stitches, or both, you must care for the wound well while it heals.
+Therefore, whether your dog had staples or absorbable sutures, or both, you must care for the wound well while it heals.

 How to Keep Dog Stitches Clean and Free From Infection After Surgery